 As part of the issuance of the County of Itasca, Minnesota, Demand Revenue Bonds, Series 2010, the Foundation must maintain a reserve fund equal to the reserve requirement.
 The reserve requirement is the lesser of: (1) 50% principal and interest requirements on outstanding bonds payable during the then current or any succeeding fiscal year or (2) 10% of the original principal amount of all series of the bonds then outstanding or (3) 125% of the average annual debt service on the outstanding bonds.
 The bond reserve serves as collateral for the bonds.
-The balance of the bond reserve fund was \$399,638 at both the years ended December 31, 2015 and 2014, and is recorded in other assets on the statements of financial position.
-In addition included in other assets at December 31, 2015 and 2014 is \$100,000 and none, respectively, of bond reserves related to the 2015A bonds.
+The balance of the bond reserve fund was \$399,638 at both the years ended December 31, 2016 and 2015, and is recorded in other assets on the statements of financial position.
+In addition included in other assets at December 31, 2016 and 2015 is none and \$100,000, respectively, of bond reserves related to the 2015A bonds.
+The reserve requirement was satisfied during the year ended December 31, 2016 following completion of the construction project.